 After the SPAC has raised the required capital through an IPO, the management team has 18 to 24 months to identify a target and complete the acquisition.
 The period may vary depending on the company and industry.
 The fair market value of the target company must be 80% or more of the SPAC’s trust assets.

-Once acquired, the founders will profit from their stake in the new company, usually 20% of the common stock, while the investors receive an equity interest according to their capital contribution.
+If the SPAC is successful in acquiring a target company, the founders will profit from their stake in the new company, usually 20% of the common stock, while the investors receive an equity position according to their capital contribution.

 SPAC Capital Structure